DataverseLabs/pyinterpolate/paper/paper.md

 where $K$ is a semivariance matrix between each neighbour of size $NxN$ and $k$ is a semivariance between unknown point and known points of size $Nx1$.

-Package allows use of three types of Poisson Kriging: Centroid-based Poisson Kriging, Area-to-Area Poisson Kriging and Area-to-Point Poisson Kriging.
+Package allows use of the three main types of Poisson Kriging: Centroid-based Poisson Kriging, Area-to-Area Poisson Kriging and Area-to-Point Poisson Kriging.
 Risk over areas (or points) for each type of Poisson Kriging is defined similarly to the equation (1) but weights associated with the $\lambda$ parameter are estimated with additional constraints related to the population weighting.
 The spatial support of each unit needs to be accounted for in both the semivariogram inference and kriging.
-Full process of areal data Poisson Kriging is presented in {@Goovaerts:2006} and semivariogram deconvolution which is an intermediate step in Poisson Kriging is described in {Goovaerts:2007}.
+Full process of areal data Poisson Kriging is presented in [@Goovaerts:2006] and semivariogram deconvolution which is an intermediate step in Poisson Kriging is described in [Goovaerts:2007].

 # Package Structure